How different states across India celebrated the 71st Independence Day

 -

 Uttar Pradesh Chief Minister Yogi Adityanath at the flag hoisting ceremony in Lucknow.
 IAddressing a function in Lucknow on India’s 71st Independence Day, the Chief Minister said, “We have to develop India.
 We have to popularise the country and make it one of the leading countries in the world.
 The path to development goes through Uttar Pradesh.”
-(Source: Express photo by Nirmal Harindran)
+(Source: Express photo by Sumit Kumar)

 -